 Verse 36 reveals the question of the lawyer: “Teacher, which is the great commandment in the law?”

-Though this question is designed to tempt God, I still thank the lawyer for asking that question to no other than our Savior and Master Jesus Christ himself.
+Though this question is designed to tempt God, I still thank the lawyer for asking that question to no other than our Savior and Master Yahshua himself.
 For by asking that question, we have the answer to what should be our passion – not just a physical and ordinary passion – but a spiritual passion.

 In essence, we can also say that the lawyer is asking, “Teacher, what should be our GREATEST passion in life?”